afunnydev/harnois/content/_index.md

     - title: Natural ventilation
       description: The ventilation system offers optimal air circulation inside the building.
 section5:
-  title: Common uses by sector
+  title: Adapted to the rental sector
   description: >-
-    The EzKit<sup>TM</sup> is a temporary building designed to meet your clients’ storage needs across all business sectors.
+    Our wide range of models can be used to store rental equipment and can even be rented out to your customers.
   icons:
-    - title: Agricultural
+    - title: Always ready to rent
       description: >-
-        **Protect bulk goods or agricultural equipment** <br>
-        Common uses: hay shelter, small machinery storage and more.
+        Protect your equipment to ensure your products are always clean and ready to rent.
       icon: ion-ios-nutrition
-    - title: Industrial
+    - title: Always accessible
       description: >-
-        **Use on mining or forestry sites to store machinery** <br>
-        Common uses: equipment and bulk storage, recycling, composting and more.
+        Enjoy easy access to your products all year long.
       icon: fas fa-industry
-    - title: Construction
+    - title: Turn it into whatever you need
       description: >-
-        **Perfectly adapted for construction sites** <br>
-        Common uses: workshop, building materials and machinery storage and much more.
+        Use it as a storage building, a maintenance garage, or to install a covered workstation.
       icon: fas fa-hammer
 section6:
   image: /images/ezkit-easy-to-rent.jpg
-  title: Easy to rent
+  title: "EZkit<sup>TM</sup>: Easy to rent"
   description: >-
-    EzKit<sup>TM</sup> is a temporary building designed to solve the challenges faced by equipment rental centers and to meet their clients’ needs.
+    EzKit<sup>TM</sup> is a temporary building designed to solve the challenges of equipment rental centers and to meet their clients’ needs.
   points:
     - text: Quick and easy to install and dismantle, requiring minimal equipment and labour
     - text: Durable enough to rent out many times without damage